alexgervais/problem_501/README.md

 `factor` Using factors to calculate the number of divisors.

-`sqrt` (Default) Similar to the brute force method, but using the square root of the number.
+`sqrt_brute` Similar to the brute force method, but using the square root of the number.

+`sqrt_factor` (Default) Similar to the factor method, but using the square root of the number.

 ## References